How to Handle Harassment at Work

 Many types of harassment can occur on the job.
 Workplace harassment, whether verbal or physical, based on sex, religion, or race, is unlawful and a form of discrimination.

-The definition of harassment can vary from state to state.
-A Florida court deemed "fat jokes" offensive and in Wisconsin and New York, it's illegal to harass employees based on their criminal record.
+The definition of harassment can vary among states.
+A Florida court deemed "fat jokes" offensive, and in Wisconsin and New York, it's illegal to harass employees based on their criminal record.
 The issue of defining harassment can be a tricky subject.

 Sexual harassment in the workplace includes any uninvited comments, conduct, or behavior regarding sex, gender, or sexual orientation.
 It also qualifies as a form of discrimination

 Sexual harassment does not have to occur between co-workers of the opposite sex.
 It's also not limited to touching or spoken words.
 Obscene images and videos, emails, and even staring in a suggestive manner can be deemed offensive.

 Harassment in the workplace can also consist of other actions regarding religion, race, age, gender, or skin color, for example.
 Actions involving these subject matter areas qualify as harassment if they interfere with an employee's success or create a hostile work environment.

 Non-sexual harassment can include offensive language regarding a person's physical or mental disabilities or differences.
 Pointing out or continually alluding that someone's too fat, too old, or too stupid can be deemed as harassment.
 Creating a hostile work environment is considered harassment.

 If you feel like you've been a victim of workplace harassment, you can file a claim with the Equal Employment Opportunity Commission (EEOC).
 Before you file the claim, educate yourself to ensure that the incident actually counts as harassment.